TristanWebber/tibicen-os/README.md

 The following functions are available in userspace

+#### `int printf(const char *fstring, ...)`

+Write a formatted string to stdout.
+Currently only supports:
+- %d - signed integers up to 32 bit
+- %s - null terminated strings
+- %% - escape the formatting to print a single %

 #### `int putchar(char byte_to_send)`

 Write a character to stdout.
 Currently uses the USB driver on the ESP32-C3.
 Returns the number of characters sent, or -1 for error.